-Divorced parents, family lawyers greet proposed Divorce Act updates with cautious optimism | CBC News
+'It would have saved me thousands in legal fees': Parents, family lawyers weigh in on Divorce Act changes | CBC News

 Plante is a member of the Ottawa branch of Canadian Parents for French, which promotes French services in schools.

-She said that parents like her aren't looking for additional parenting time or decision-making ability.
-"But we would like, in a separation agreement, that mediators, judges or lawyers would be taught that, if a child is a minority francophone, for example, they would be allowed to go to French school and there would be provisions that that would be until high school."
+She said she and other parents aren't looking for additional parenting time or decision-making ability.

+"But we would like, in a separation agreement, that mediators, judges or lawyers would be taught that, if a child is a minority francophone, for example, they would be allowed to go to French school and there would be provisions that would be until high school."

 'People don't choose to go to court jointly'

-Jeff Rechtshaffen, a 25-year veteran of family law with the Toronto firm Rechtshaffen, Breitman Family Law & Mediation, said his clients are often frustrated by the slowness of the court system.
+Jeff Rechtshaffen, a 25-year veteran of family law who's with the Toronto firm Rechtshaffen, Breitman Family Law & Mediation, said his clients are often frustrated by the slowness of the court system.

 Still, Rechtshaffen said he's skeptical about whether having lawyers divert people away from courts will work in particularly adversarial situations.

 "Because people don't choose to go to court jointly.
 One party takes the other to court.
 When you're served with court papers, you're already in an adversarial situation and it's not of your choosing."

 The act stopped short of establishing a presumption of equal shared parenting between parents, which — although more common than ever — is not established as a starting point.
 Fathers' rights organizations like the Canadian Association for Equality say the bill doesn't go far enough.

-Brian Ludmer, a Toronto lawyer and spokesperson for CAFE said, said that establishing an assumption of equal shared parenting would alleviate the "divorce war" mentality that often pits parent against one other.
+Brian Ludmer, a Toronto lawyer and spokesperson for CAFE, said establishing an assumption of equal shared parenting would alleviate the "divorce war" mentality that often pits parents against each other.

-But Pinsky of the Canadian Bar Association said establishing that presumption is not appropriate in a system that centres around the needs of the child.
+But Pinsky, of the Canadian Bar Association, said establishing that presumption is not appropriate in a system that centres on the needs of the child.

 "We in the CBA say that you start in the position of the individual child, because there's not a one-size-fits-all.
-Different children have different temperaments and some can handle situations that other children can't.
+Different children have different temperaments, and some can handle situations that other children can't.

 "The law has to be a vehicle to reflect reality; the law will change over time as society changes.
 And it has to do the right thing by children, as I think they've tried to do here."

-It's not divorce but how we handle it.- Heather Feldstein, divorced mom
+It's not divorce, but how we handle it.- Heather Feldstein, divorced mom

 Toronto mom Heather Feldstein, who has been divorced for about five years, said she believes there isn't he same stigma attached to divorce as there was 20 years ago.

 "We now teach kids that every family is different.
 My son has a friend who has two moms.
 This is no different.
-My kids have step-parents and parents.
+My kids have stepparents and parents.

-"The modern mentality on divorce, which is what I think the laws are leaning toward reflecting now, is that people are finally realizing that divorce doesn't mess up kids, conflict does," said Feldstein.
-"It's not divorce but how we handle it."
+"The modern mentality on divorce, which is what I think the laws are leaning toward reflecting now, is that people are finally realizing that divorce doesn't mess up kids.
+Conflict does," said Feldstein.
+"It's not divorce, but how we handle it."

 With a file from Kathleen Harris